mikemimik/fs-notes-app/README.md

   return user;
 }
 ```
+Again, we have a relatively small amount of code doing a lot of work here, the `verify` method from the `jswonwebtoken` library is doing all the heavy lifting for us.

 We also need a function that looks up a user in the database based on the ID that is provided in the token.

-In the `userController.js` file, add the following function that takes an id and looks it up in the database:
+In the `userController.js` file, add the following function that takes an ID and looks it up in the database:
 ```javaScript
 // userController.js
 exports.findUserByID = async (id) => {